-It is recommended that a towel or other protective material be placed over the windshield and that two people perform this step.
+Two people should place a towel or other protective material over the windshield.
 Fold the bimini as described above.
 Unscrew the hand knob.
 As you lower the tower (using the process described by Nautique), hold the front end of the bimini up, keeping it in a horizontal position as it extends out over the bow.